NancokPS2/mewgenics-gon-map/README.md

   - chain_distance(num): Unknown.
 Seems to be defined as a decimal.
   - use_projectile(bool)
   - affected_particle(ident)
+  - lob_height(num): Seems to affect the arc of thrown projectiles.
+  - animation_out(ident): Unknown, used by Tunnel to define some sort of end animation.
+  - animation_in(ident): Same as above, but for the start.

 - cost: Requirement for using the spell, it can be bypassed by effects that automatically cast spells.
   - infcantrip(bool): If false, this can only be used once per turn.
   - mana(num): The amount of current mana required to use the ability.
   - act_points(num): Unclear.
 Seems like every ability starts with 1 act_points, so by setting this to 1, you can limit its use to once per turn.
   - charge(num): Unknown
+  - once_per_fight(bool)

 - target: Denotes the tiles that will be targeted when this is aimed.
   - target_mode(ident): Seems like a general filter of what can be selected as the target.